EieiKyaw28/code_test/README.md

 # Sky Cast Weather

 Sky Cast Weather is a cross-platform Flutter application that displays current weather and forecasts for cities worldwide.
 It is designed as a code test and demonstrates clean architecture, state management with Riverpod, and integration with a real-world weather API.
+This project is developed in Riverpod Layer-First Architecture.

 ## Weather API